Skip to Content Top

 If you are attempting to enforce the terms of an out-of-state custody order, the Uniform Child Custody Jurisdiction and Enforcement Act applies and the court order must be registered in North Carolina.

-What If You Are Unable to Fulfill Your Side of a Court Order?
+Unable to Fulfill Your Side of a Court Order?
+Here's What to Do

 If you find yourself in a position where you may not be able to fulfill the terms of a court order, you should consider filing an action to modify the court order and/or negotiate a change in terms.